Category Archives: Fantasy

 By | November 22, 2023

 “Going Postal” by Terry Pratchett, published in 2004, is a satirical fantasy novel that continues the Discworld series.
 In this instalment, Pratchett explores themes of communication, redemption, and the impact of technology on society.
-The novel introduces readers to Moist von Lipwig, a charismatic and clever conman who, after facing the gallows, is given a… Read More »
+The novel introduces readers to Moist von Lipwig, a charismatic and clever conman who, after facing the gallows, is given a… Read More: Going Postal by Terry Pratchett »

 Making Money by Terry Pratchett